 I meet students in their homes or at coffee shops, parks, and libraries.
 At our first meeting, we'll begin by discussing your academic goals, interests, strengths, weaknesses, etc., and then we'll create a plan for our future work together.
 The lessons themselves vary quite a bit--from demanding study sessions to playful math games and creative brainstorming activities.

-Over the summer, I'm still available at the following times (last updated 6/26/16):
+My after-school schedule is fairly busy, but I'm available at the following times (last updated 9/19/16):

 I live in Harlem (Lenox/129th St.) and would be glad to commute about 30 min each way via public transportation for a one-hr session (and up to 45 min each way for a lesson that is 2 hrs or longer.)
 Several of my younger Harlem/Bronx students meet me at the Countee Cullen Library, and it's a wonderful place to work if you live in the area and are looking for a child-friendly tutoring location outside your home.
 I believe in a caring, creative, and rigorous approach to tutoring.
 My goal is to help my students embrace the whole process of learning: the struggle to master difficult material, the freedom to make mistakes, the joy of discovery, and the pride felt in doing good work.
 I tutor students of all ages (although the majority of my experience is with